codeLearnerrr/hackernews-graphql-back-end/README.md

 ## Project Notes
 - Nexus is the schema generator for graphql and prisma
 - After every change in the data model of prisma, it needs to be migrated
+- Maybe there is a set up for Auth.ts related to APP_SECRET check it out before installing

 ## Troubleshooting
 - If after a prisma migration the data model types don't show up in Nexus context param, reload the IDE